matoruru/home-kubernetes/README.md

 ## Introduction

 Welcome to my Home-Kubernetes repository!
-The Home-Kubernetes cluster is a lightweight, flexible setup designed for middle-scale, personal projects.
+My Home-Kubernetes cluster is a lightweight, flexible setup designed for middle-scale, personal projects.
 This setup can be easily adapted to suit various home automation needs, media servers, and other personal services.

 Please refer to the [/manifests](/manifests) folder for its details.